marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

 ARM Type Attributes
 ^^^^^^^^^^^^^^^^^^^

-On those ARM targets that support :gcc-attr:`dllimport` (such as Symbian OS), you can use the ``notshared`` attribute to indicate that the virtual table and other similar data for a class should not be exported from a DLL.
+On those ARM targets that support :type-attr:`dllimport` (such as Symbian OS), you can use the ``notshared`` attribute to indicate that the virtual table and other similar data for a class should not be exported from a DLL.
 For example: